Marius Copil: 2018: Two ATP singles finals

-2019: Career-high singles ranking, Grand Slam success
+2019–2022: Career-high singles ranking, Grand Slam success

 Copil reached the 2019 Australian Open second round for the second time defeating Marcel Granollers in straight sets.
 As a result, he reached a career-high singles ranking of No. 56 on 28 January 2019.

 His best showing in doubles at a Grand Slam in his career was reaching the third round of the 2019 French Open partnering Rohan Bopanna.
-He also reached the second round of the 2019 US Open (tennis) for the first time in his career in singles and doubles.
+He also reached the second round of the 2019 US Open for the first time in his career in singles and doubles.